 It should go without saying, however, that there are no guarantees.
 And if despite your best efforts, you’re still attacked, well, that’s when all that groin kicking and eye gouging will come in handy.

 Help us help women

 Do the women in your life a favour.
 Tell them about our award-winning school.
-(Did you know we wee just voted, again, Toronto’s Best Martial Arts school?)
+(Did you know we were just voted, again, Toronto’s Best Martial Arts school?)
 Tell them they can come in for a free class, no obligation.
-Tell them also about our free monthly women’s self defense seminar.
-If we’re too far, or if for some other reason they can’t come to our school, then by all means let them go to another self defense school.
-(With a major caveat: not all self defense schools do what they advertise, so stay tuned for our upcoming blog post on how to choose a proper self defense school.)
+Tell them also about our free monthly women’s self-defense seminar.
+If we’re too far, or if for some other reason they can’t come to our school, then, by all means, let them go to another self-defense school.
+(With a major caveat: not all self-defense schools do what they advertise, so stay tuned for our upcoming blog post on how to choose a proper self-defense school.)

-If you have been the victim of any attack, sexual or otherwise, and want to reach out to us with questions, email us at firstname.lastname@example.org or call us at 647-406-9862
+If you have been the victim of an attack, sexual or otherwise, and want to reach out to us with questions, email us at firstname.lastname@example.org or call us at 647) 919-5728 (KRAV).

 —by Alain Latour